Does teacher talking time matter?

 If you’ve been in the profession long enough, chances are that you’ve either been told that your teacher talking time (TTT) was way too high or that you’ve told another teacher (perhaps during peer observation, for example) that his or her teacher talking time was too high.

 The Communicative era has, for both the right and the wrong reasons, promoted the teacher to the role of “facilitator of learning.”
-This new (?) role has, in turn, given prominence to the concept of “learner centeredness”, which, perhaps ironically, has the potential to both enhance and hinder classroom language learning, depending on how it happens to be interpreted or misinterpreted by teachers and teacher educators.
+This new (?) role has, in turn, given prominence to the concept of “learner centeredness”, which, perhaps ironically, has the potential to both enhance and hinder classroom language learning, depending on how it is interpreted or misinterpreted by teachers and teacher educators.

 Now, what does that have to do with teacher talking time?